Nabuz/Kaggle/README.md

 FraudDetection: Classification problem to identify fraudolent/not fraudolent transaction according to some specific features

-MLabelBird: Identify multilabel target (different kind od bird) according to a specific audio file (wav).
+MLabelBird: Identify multilabel target (different kind of bird) according to a specific audio file (wav).